doc-jones/GCP-nightly-setup/README.md

 Cloud Shell Editor:
 ```

-My journey with setting up an alternative dev environment for running Rust nightly began with the goal of running it on my Win10 machine.
-I needed to run nightly in support of building this project.  https://github.com/doc-jones/simple-os
+My journey with setting up an alternative dev environment for running the *nightly* version of Rust began with the goal of running it on my Win10 machine.
+I needed to run **nightly** in support of building this project.  https://github.com/doc-jones/simple-os

-There are two issues with dependencies that I found with setting up nightly on Win10.
+There are two issues with dependencies that I found with setting up *nightly* on Win10.
 First, it requires Microsoft Visual Studio C++ Tools which comes with GBs of data and sencond the Win10 scripts require use of the nightly-x86_64-pc-windows-msvc toolchain.
 There is a known and well reported issue with using the msvc toolchain the the recommended fix is the use gcc instead with this command:  rustup install toolchain nightly-x86_64-pc-windows-gnc.

 # Usage